trezor/trezor-firmware/docs/common/communication/passphrase-redesign-migration.md

 TT version \< 2.3.0 will send `Deprecated_PassphraseStateRequest(state=[bytes])` after
 receiving `PassphraseAck`.
 The Host should immediately respond with `Deprecated_PassphraseStateAck()` with no fields set.
 If the Host does session management, it should store the value of `state` as the session ID.
-Note that `state` used to be 64 bytes long, but `session_id` is only 32 bytes.

 ### Triggering passphrase prompt